What Are Terpenes?

 This terpene has a floral, woody, and spicy aroma with relaxing and analgesic effects.

-What Are Terpenes Used for in the Cannabis Vaping World?
+What Are Terpenes Used for in the Cannabis World?

-While initially used for cosmetics, skin care, and domestic products, terpenes have become popular with cannabis users—particularly with the advent of vaping.
-By isolating the terpenes from specific cannabis strains (and other plants), vapers can enhance the flavor of their base cannabis concentrate and even experience modifications to its effects.
+While initially used for cosmetics, skin care, and domestic products, terpenes have become popular with cannabis users.
+By isolating the terpenes from specific cannabis strains (and other plants), users can enhance the flavor of their base cannabis strain and even experience modifications to its effects.